 The NASA missions to the moon used computers with less storage space than most mobile phones.
 However, our expectation of what needs to be stored has expanded apace.
 We shove pictures, video clips, music, documents, whole books, graphs, spreadsheets, and architectural plans into our devices, hoping that they neither will lose them nor become so clogged that access becomes impossible.
 Students need to have their files with them around, not in a storage device back in their room, and carry it without developing a herniated disk.

 One solution is cloud storage.
 This means using a remote server to back up files.
 There are some options that offer a certain volume of storage or length of time for no charge or at a very low price, but for safety, it is worth considering a fully paid subscription for storage.
 Considering the cost of college, guaranteed retrieval of one’s senior project seems like a sensible investment.
 Use whatever trial period is on offer whenever possible, because customer support and retrieval times vary wildly.

 Students, even at the high school level, need to manage their schedules.
 Meetings with study groups, teachers, or counselors, team bus departures for matches or field trips, and homework, all require attention to time, and priorities.
 Schedule Planner is a free app and gives the student a chance to lay out goals AND what was actually accomplished.
-This could be crucial if a homework assignment was only partially completed.
+This could be crucial if a homework assignment was only partially completed, if you don’t use sites like writemyessay.today who could help you do your assignments.
 The trick is remembering to use it!